-Herring fish swims from the cool waters of the North Atlantic Ocean and the freezing Baltic Sea.
+Herring fish travel from the chilly North Atlantic Ocean and the icy Baltic Sea.

 It’s also called “haddock” or “sprat.”
 Canned herring is a popular food item in many parts of the world.